17th Wisconsin Infantry Regiment: Atlanta campaign (SpringSummer 1864)

 They crossed the Chattahoochee River with their division on July 17, and marched around the north of Atlanta, arriving at Decatur, Georgia, on July 20.
 The division then marched west toward Atlanta, and seized a Confederate position on Bald Hill on July 21, while the 17th Wisconsin was in reserve.
 The 17th Wisconsin and its brigade then joined their division and fortified the hill, which was near the center of the Union line.
 As the Union left fell back after skirmishes that day, Bald Hill was near the pivot of the L-shaped Union line in the Battle of Atlanta, July 22.
 During the battle, the hill came under assault from Carter L. Stevenson's division, but the division held their ground.
 The 17th Wisconsin suffered 4 killed and 11 wounded.

-On August 24, Lieutenant Colonel McMahan was discharged, and Major Donald D. Scott was promoted to lieutenant colonel, taking over as the acting commander of the 17th Wisconsin Infantry.
+On August 24, Lieutenant Colonel MacMahon was discharged, and Major Donald D. Scott was promoted to lieutenant colonel, taking over as the acting commander of the 17th Wisconsin Infantry.

 The 17th Wisconsin, with XVII Corps, maintained the siege of Atlanta until August 26, when they moved to the south of the city to cut the last remaining supply lines for the Confederate defenders.
 XVII Corps was in reserve during the Battle of Jonesboro, but after the Confederate evacuation of Atlanta, the 17th Wisconsin engaged in skirmishing around Lovejoy Station, suffering 11 killed.